ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 |}
 </snippet>

-_This is a basic example of Row Data & Column Definitions.
-The column definitions will access data via the provided `field` property, which maps directly to fields inside of the `rowData` objects._
+This is a basic example of Row Data & Column Definitions.
+The column definitions will access data via the provided `field` property, which maps directly to fields inside of the `rowData` objects.

-## Instantiating the Grid
+## Rendering the Grid

 Then, return the `AgGridReact` component (wrapped in a container div) with `rowData` and `colDefs` as props: